 Remember that Kroo, any other bank or the police will never:

 Call to ask you for your PIN or login password.

 Ask you to withdraw or transfer money for safekeeping or because your account is at risk.

 If you use Kroo, we’ll also never:

 Remember that fraudsters may know basic details about you and can fake phone numbers, names and email addresses.
-Hang up the phone and get in touch with us immediately through the in-app chat.
+Hang up the phone and get in touch with us as soon as possible.